AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

      ![](../images/n56c43.png)

 1. After each run, evaluate the model and record your results for comparison.
 Use the recorded values to decide which split gives the best balance between learning and fair testing.

+## Review

+In this lab, you have completed the following tasks:

+- Set Up the Azure ML Workspace
+- Added a dataset to your Azure ML pipeline in the Designer
+- Added the Dataset to Your Pipeline Canvas
+- Trained the Model
+- Run the Pipeline and Submitted the Job
+- Task 6: Model Evaluation Results (Azure ML Designer)

+## You have successfully completed the lab